Difference Between Internal & External Validity for Research

 What is external validity?

-Example: Using the same example given in internal validity, but this time investigator has permitted participants for utilizing the specific application at their homes.
-Investigator need to clearly define the population and give the justification for selecting a representative sample which indicates research is highly externally valid.
+For example, Using the same example given in internal validity, but this time investigator has permitted participants for utilizing the specific application at their homes.
+Investigators need to clearly define the population and give the justification for selecting a representative sample which indicates research is highly externally valid.

 Importance of external validity